University campus in Nebraska

 Salary Outlook

-Nebraska's major metropolitan areas—Omaha, Lincoln, and Bellevue—host thriving tech ecosystems anchored by Fortune 500 employers and innovative companies.
+Nebraska's major metropolitan areas.
+Omaha, Lincoln, and Bellevue, host thriving tech ecosystems anchored by Fortune 500 employers and innovative companies.
 Union Pacific, Nebraska Medicine, and Berkshire Hathaway maintain significant operations throughout the state, creating abundant internship and career opportunities for graduates.
 The state's affordability combined with its strong industry presence makes Nebraska an attractive destination for computer science education.
 For context on how Nebraska compares nationally, explore national best bachelor's programs and most affordable programs.
 Students interested in specialized fields should also consider related programs such as Software Engineering in Nebraska, Data Science in Nebraska, and Cybersecurity in Nebraska.

-Computer Science Job Market in Nebraska
+Computer Science Job Market & Salary Data in Nebraska

 Employment Outlook